psyKomicron/discord-file-downloader/README.md

 ## Directory set-up
 ```
-/[project folder]
+discord-file-downloader/
-  ./config.json
+├── config.json
-  ./secrets.json
+├── secrets.json
-  ./app.py
+├── app.py
-  ./LocalClient.py
+├── LocalClient.py
-  ./.gitignore
+└── .gitignore
   ```
-  *the .gitignore file is not required nor used by the app, but you will download it when you clone the repository*
+  *the `.gitignore` file is not required nor used by the app, but you will download it when you clone the repository*

 ## Configuration
 The configuration for the app is handled by the `config.json` file.